Year 6

 If you have any questions or queries, please arrange a phone appointment via the school office.
 We are available from 8:15 every day and after school each night (apart from Wednesdays).

 Thank you so much for your anticipated support.
-We look forward to working with you and your children this year,
+We look forward to working with you and your children throughout this final half-term,

-Mr. Greaves, Mr Lowe and the Year 6 Team
+Mr. Nutter, Mr Lowe & the Year 6 Team.